marciopocebon/ehtsh/README.md

 # Ehtools shell examples

-> If you want to list all themes, run
+> Example of the listing all themes

     ehtsh --theme --list

-> If you want to calculate all themes, run
+> Example of the calculating all themes

     ehtsh --theme --calc

-> If you want to change theme, run
+> Example of the changing ehtsh theme

-    ehtsh --theme <theme>
+    ehtsh --theme ehtsh

 # Ehtools shell themes